Subscribe to our mailing list

-Husna-Tara met her husband when backpacking around the world.
+Husna-Tara met her husband when backpacking around India.
 In 1998 she married into his tea-planting family and in 2001 first set her eyes on Glenburn Tea Estate.
 Manicured tea gardens, dense forest, an emerald green river and the peak of Kanchenjunga in the distance.

 “When we saw Glenburn, we thought, ‘Oh my gosh, this is like a piece of heaven!’”

 Along with interior designer Bronwyn Latif, Husna-Tara set to work renovating the tea planter’s bungalow that was falling apart.
 The idea was that if it worked as a hotel, great.
 If it didn’t work, at least the family would have a lovely home.